- IELTS Listening Tasks Overview

 The Listening Section of the IELTS Academic Test is divided into 4 sections, each with 10 questions so 40 questions in total.
 You will have about 30 minutes to complete before sections. in addition, you have about 10 extra minutes to transfer your answers from your question sheet to your answer sheet.

-A map in this section looks like this:
+A map of this section looks like this:

 As the map shows, the listening test has 4 recordings that you must listen to.
 For each recording, you must answer 10 questions.
 The first two recordings deal with everyday situations: